katepatch/README-Generator-node.js/Develop/ReadMe.md

 ## Description

-This will generate a README file for your project
+A popular movie reviewer's blog where visitors can comment and interact with the site.

 ## Installation

-Answer these questions to fill out the sections

 ## Usage

-You can use this to create a professional README for your repo
+Use this to comment on your favorite movies.

 ## License

-wtfpl
+mit

-You can follow this link <https://choosealicense.com/licenses/wtfpl/> to know more
+You can follow this link <https://choosealicense.com/licenses/mit/> to know more

 ## Contributing

-Myself
+Bryson Benson, Jayden Griffith, Kate Patch

 ## Tests

-This currently is a test

 ## Questions

-For questions my GitHub username is katepatch
+For questions my GitHub username is JGriffith97, Firm-Tofu10, katepatch

-Or feel free to email me at kate.epatch@gmail.com
+Or feel free to email me at griffithjayden97@outlook.com, brysonbenson10@gmail.com, kate.epatch@gmail.com